How many of you have ever gone star-gazing? Have you ever tried counting the stars in the sky before? Any recorded success? (*Smile*)

 However, the promise did not happen straight away.
 It was another 25 years before Isaac the promised son was born

 In the meantime, Abraham and Sarah tried their best to help God fulfil God’s promise in their lives by involving Hagar, Sarah’s maidservant…And what they did in the flesh to fulfil the promise in the Spirit backfired.

 Have you ever wondered why God had to make Abe wait for 25 years before He fulfilled His promise of a child?
 We may also ask: where is the healing God?
 Where is my family salvation?
 Where is my prosperity?
 Where is the Christian husband that I so long for?

 There is a conflict between the promise and the predicament.
 Tension.
 Life hangs on a thin, fine balance.

 5th – The Pivot

-Yet on this thin balance of promise and predicament, there lies a pivot.
-A point where all his hopes are hung
+Yet on this thin balance of promise and predicament, lies a pivot.
+A point where all his hopes hang.

 13 For the promise to Abraham and his offspring that he would be heir of the world did not come through the law but through the righteousness of faith.